gjpelletier/stepAIC/README.md

 ## Installation for Python or Jupyter Notebook

-The stepAIC functions require that you have already installed numpy, pandas, scikit-learn, tabulate, matplotlib, and statsmodels packages.
+The stepAIC module require that you have already installed numpy, pandas, scikit-learn, tabulate, matplotlib, and statsmodels packages.

 If you have not already installed stepAIC, enter the following with pip or !pip in your notebook or terminal:<br>
 ```